Logical blocks for fault-tolerant topological quantum computation: Conclusion

 \section{Conclusion}

 In this paper we have introduced a comprehensive framework for the analysis and design of universal fault-tolerant logic.
-The key components of this are the concept of fault tolerant logical channels, along with their specific application to surface code based fault tolerance with logical block templates.
+The key components of this are the concept of fault-tolerant logical instruments, along with their specific application to surface-code-based fault tolerance with logical block templates.

 \textbf{Platform-independent logical gate definitions.} The framework of logical templates introduces a platform-independent method for defining universal logical operations in topological quantum computation based on surface codes.
-We have demonstrated how symmetry defects and boundaries can be used to encode and manipulate logical information, and have explicitly shown how these can be mapped onto fusion-based quantum computation as well as circuit based models.
-As an application of our framework, we have presented volume-efficient logic templates, which, in addition to fusion-based quantum computation, can be utilised in any surface-code based architecture.
-We hope that this can provide a valuable basis for a more unified approach to the study and design of fault tolerant gates such that new techniques can map easily between different hardware platforms and models of computation.
+We have demonstrated how symmetry defects and boundaries can be used to encode and manipulate logical information, and have explicitly shown how these can be mapped onto fusion-based quantum computation as well as circuit-based models.
+As an application of our framework, we have presented volume-efficient logic templates, which, in addition to fusion-based quantum computation, can be utilized in any surface-code-based architecture.
+We hope that this can provide a valuable basis for a more unified approach to the study and design of fault-tolerant gates such that new techniques can map easily between different hardware platforms and models of computation.